yycunc/MUNIn/README.md

 ```

 ***The 8 required command parameters*** by MUNIn include:
--I, input data file for MUNIn, which is a text file with 6 columns respectively as sample index, middle point of fragment 1, middle point of fragment 2, observed frequency, expected frequency and peak status.
+-I, input data file for MUNIn, which is a text file with 6 columns respectively as sample index, middle position of fragment 1, middle position of fragment 2, observed frequency, expected frequency, and peak status.
 The example file is GM12878_IMR90_Record_long_format.txt.

--NP, size of HiC contact matrix.
+-NP, number of fragments/bins in the input HiC data.
+Same as in H-HMRF.

 -NT, number of samples.

--NG, number of Gibbs sample.
+-NG, number of Gibbs samples.
+Same as in H-HMRF.

--Bininitial, the middle point of the first fragment 1.
+-Bininitial, the middle poSITION of the fragment 1.
+Same as in H-HMRF.

--Binsize, fragment length.
+-Binsize, fragment/bin length.
+Same as in H-HMRF.

 -Theta, theta input file, which is text file of one column listing the estimated theta from each sample.